The Applied Math Concentration Requirements: 14-15 courses.

 Two to five courses in calculus and linear algebra (see Notes, part d):

 ii.
 Mathematics 1b

 a.
-Computation: First course: Applied Mathematics 111 and/or Computer Science 50.
+Computation: First course: Applied Mathematics 10 or Computer Science 32 or Computer Science 50.

 b.
 Probability and Statistics: First course: either Statistics 110 or Mathematics 154, but not both.